Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 • The St. Regis Hong Kong – Staying at this upscale hotel means you’ll be close to the Admiralty and other important landmarks and hotspots in Hong Kong.
 You’ll certainly enjoy the 5 on-site restaurants, the outdoor swimming pool, and the fitness center.

-• Grand Hyatt Hong Kong – This gorgeous 5-star hotel has a very impressive interior and offers excellent service.
+• Grand Hyatt Hong Kong – This gorgeous 5-star hotel boasts an impressive interior and offers excellent service.
 Guests can spend their time on the racquetball or tennis court, in the 24/7 fitness center, or enjoy the nightly live entertainment at the Tiffin and Champagne Bar.

 Mid-range (from US$80 to US$140)

-• Wanchai 88 Hotel – Located just a 3 min walk away from the Wan Chai MRT station, the hotel boasts comfortable rooms with large windows that provide plenty of light.
-Complimentary water, tea, and coffee are provided in each of the guest rooms, as well as free toiletries, slippers, and a hairdryer.
+• Wanchai 88 Hotel – Located just a 3-minute walk from the Wan Chai MRT station, the hotel boasts comfortable rooms with large windows that provide plenty of light.
+Complimentary water, tea, and coffee are provided in each guest room, along with free toiletries, slippers, and a hairdryer.

 Budget (up to US$80)

-• China Rich Hotel – Although it’s rated lower than my other recommendations, this hotel is a good choice if you’re still looking for budget accommodation in Wan Chai.
+• China Rich Hotel – Although it’s rated lower than my other recommendations, it’s a good choice if you’re still looking for budget accommodation in Wan Chai.
 The property features a business center and offers free Wi-Fi, air conditioning, a buffet breakfast, and concierge services.

 5. Mong Kok & Yau Ma Tei – for foodies